 After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.

-Q6 If your representation is seeking a modification, No - I do not wish to participate at the oral do you consider it necessary to participate at the examination oral part of the examination?
+Q6 If your representation is seeking a modification, do you consider it necessary to participate at the oral examination?